recursivefaith/notebook/Oz.md

 > Hi!
 I'm Oz.
-I've turned down Google, Microsoft, and an OpenAI internship because I believed in my heart that the work I was doing was more immediately helpful.
-And I was right, but I was wrong in believing that I alone could see my work through
+I turned down some wild offers because I believed in my heart that the work I was doing was more immediately impactful.
+And I was right, but I was wrong in the timing and in believing that I could see my work through alone
 >
-> After nearly a decade of chronic homelessness and stays in residential mental health hospitals, I had a series of [[notes/epiphanies/Epiphanies|Epiphanies]] and decided to put faith in my own inner voice.
-These diaries document my journey in trying to embody that voice
+> During a period of chronic homelessness and depression I had a series of [[notes/epiphanies|Epiphanies]] that were more feelings than coherent thoughts.
+These diaries document my journey in trying to embody that voice into a philosophical framework I call [[notes/epiphanies/Recursive Faith|Recursive Faith]]
->
-> *I'll have more info soon, thanks for visiting!*

 ---
 # Diary